serpapi/serpapi-python/README.md

 # User guide
+[SerpApi]](https://serpapi.com) allows to scrape any search engine results.
+ It's easy, fast, easy, feature rich, cost effective, scalable and reliable.

-Scrape Google and other search engines from our fast, easy, and complete API using SerpApi.com This python library is meant to scrape and parse results from all major search engines available world wide including Google, Bing, Baidu, Yandex, Yahoo, Ebay, Home depot, Apple and more using [SerpApi](https://serpapi.com).
+This Python 3 library is meant to scrape and parse results from all major search engines available world wide including Google, Bing, Baidu, Yandex, Yahoo, Ebay, Home depot, Apple and more using [SerpApi]](https://serpapi.com).
 This is an open source project hosted under https://github.com/serpapi/serpapi-python.

-SerpApi.com provides a [script builder](https://serpapi.com/demo) to get you started quickly.
+SerpApi.com provides a [script builder]](https://serpapi.com/demo) to get you started quickly.

 ## Installation
-serpapi can be installed with pip.
+SerpApi can be installed with pip.

 ```sh
 $ python -m pip install serpapi